pklesk/fast_rboost_bins/README.md

 anchoring points (see documentation of `haar.py` module for more details).
 The resulting generated data set (data arrays for training and testing) shall be pickled and stored as binary files in folder `/data/`.<br/>

-Remark: currently, other possible selection for the kind of data (option `-k`) is `hand` leading to data set generation based on HaGRID database (see folder `/data_raw/hagrid/' for instructions).
+Remark: currently, other possible selection for the kind of data (option `-k`) is `hand`, leading to data set generation based on HaGRID database (see folder `/data_raw/hagrid/' for instructions).

 ```bash
 python main_detector.py -form -k face -npi 50 -s 4 -p 6 -t 512 -b 16